jzay/cs1302-minesweeper-alpha/README.md

 ## How to Download the Project

-On Nike, execute the following terminal command in order to download the project files into subdirectory within your present working directory:
+On Nike, execute the following terminal command in order to download the project files into sub-directory within your present working directory:

 ```
 $ git clone https://github.com/mepcotterell-cs1302/cs1302-minesweeper-alpha.git